ZJUVAI/Newclid/experiments/single_problem_multi_gpu_eval/README.md

 It changes:

 - how far GPU generation is allowed to get ahead of DDAR validation
+- when new requests stop being prepared or dispatched because DDAR backlog is too high

 Typical symptoms:

-- too small: GPU generation pauses often waiting for DDAR completions
+- too small: DDAR becomes a hard bottleneck and GPU workers go idle more often
 - too large: CPU and memory pressure rise because too many DDAR tasks accumulate

 ## Logging